herlo/PyCamps/README.markdown

 PyCamps is inspired by the Perl DevCamps created by EndPoint.
 The idea is simply to make it easy for developers to have their own little environments to build web applications.
 This PyCamps tool is built to manage PHP/MySQL based applications, like CakePHP, Magento and Wordpress.
 As with DevCamps, this tool could easily be adapted to accomodate other web development configurations, like Python, Perl with Postgresql or some other database.

+== PyCamps Installation ==

+To install PyCamps, read the INSTALL.markdown document in this directory.

 PyCamps Structure
 -----------------